SimonDaNinja/youtube_rss/README.md

 For using Tor, YouTube\_RSS assumes that Tor is installed and currently running on port `9050` (which is the default for the Tor daemon anyway).
 It also requires that torsocks is installed.

+## Disclaimer

 Note that while I am enthusiastic about privacy and security, I am not a professional, and may have missed something important.
 However, the surface should be relatively small, and I've taken care to get rid of DNS-leaks, etc. as well as I can.
 If you are more knowledgable than I, then I would appreciate input on how to make YouTube\_RSS